-As you might guess, I often forget refill the brine tank.
-Instead, my first clue of an empty tank comes when my wife suggests the dishwasher, soap, or shampoo isn’t working very well.
+As you might guess, I often forget to refill the brine tank.
+My first clue of an empty tank comes when my wife suggests the dishwasher, soap, or shampoo isn’t working very well.
 I decided it was time to create an electronic sensor to monitor the salt levels.

 Water softener monitor wall plate on a decorated wall.